Gastroenteritis

 Assessment

-Any child with a red flag feature should prompt careful consideration of alternative diagnoses (see Vomiting)
+Any child with a red flag feature should prompt careful consideration of alternative diagnoses or risk of complications/severe disease (see Vomiting)

 History